MPLS Innovation Leadership Programme 2020-21

 In this blended learning masterclass Orbit, a University of Oxford spinout, will be working with participants to apply their framework, mapping the EPSRC’s AREA principles (Anticipate, Reflect, Engage and Act) against the 4P components of RRI (Process, Purpose, Product and People) to their research proposals.

-Day 7: Leading Collaboration: bringing people together to achieve the extraordinary.
+Module 7: Leading Collaboration: bringing people together to achieve the extraordinary.
 1 day Masterclass with Kate Tapper, Bud Development.
 24th February

 You have brilliant ideas for research collaboration that could have extraordinary outcomes.
 But how will you engage the people you are relying on?
 Collaborations can be rewarding or draining, depending on how well people connect.
 In this course we look at what neuroscience has taught us about how to collaborate.
 You will make sense of why some of your collaborations have felt great to be part of, while others have been a drag.
 You will diagnose problems with collaborations you are part of and find practical solutions for improving them.
 Leave with a clear model for improving all collaborations you lead.

 Module 8: Public Policy Unpacked: Three 90-minute lunchtime Masterclasses with Will Pryor, Oxford Policy Engagement Network.
 8th, 15th & 22nd March

 Researchers in MPLS engage with the policymaking community in a wide range of capacities and contexts.
 Many have found ways to involve policymakers in their research, giving them a stake in outputs that encourages uptake and leads to impact.
 Some have developed such a strong reputation, network and trust that they are invited by government or parliament to share their knowledge and expertise, or take up formal roles in the policymaking community.